ApiP2P-top/binance-p2p-bot/README.md

 A: Yes.
 Via input debounce logic and a 300s global circuit breaker, the bot strictly adheres to API weight limits.
 All connections occur directly and securely from your local environment (Zero middleman data leakage).

 **Q: What cryptocurrencies and fiat gateways are supported?**
-A: `binance_p2p_bot` indexes all native fiat currencies (inclusive of complex KYC gateways like EUR/USD cross-border rails) and major tokens (BTC, ETH, SOL, BNB, USDT).
-Furthermore, it processes unique payment method ID filtering to drastically increase peer matching accuracy.
+A: `binance_p2p_bot` works with all fiat currencies and crypto assets available on Binance and Bybit P2P marketplaces, including major tokens (BTC, ETH, SOL, BNB, USDT, USDC, FDUSD) and diverse fiat gateways.
+The bot intelligently groups your advertisements by their configured asset, fiat, and trade direction for independent bidding strategies.

 ## 🔗 Official Ecosystem & Contact
 * **Official Home & Documentation:** [apip2p.top](https://apip2p.top/) *(Latest updates, high-frequency strategies, and algorithmic trading solutions)*